XiovV/dokkup/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/XiovV/dokkup/master/logo/dokkupBlue2.png" width=700></p>

+# Note
+This project is currently undergoing a complete rewrite.
+The documentation below is for the old version.

 # Overview
-Note: This project is currently undergoing a complete rewrite.
-The documentation below is for the old version.
 `dokkup` is a simple tool used for updating containers which can also handle rollbacks.

 It's ideal for use cases when you want to update a container on demand.
 It communicates with